luismiguelcasadodiaz/Born2beRoot/README.md

 [debian-12.2.0-amd64-netinst.iso of size 658 MB](https://www.debian.org/CD/netinst/) was my election.
 One time consuming task in this proyect is the VM setup.
 The bigger the iso image, the longer to setup.
 It is true that i get an almost bare metal tha forces me to install one by one required utilities for this project.
+25 seconds to download 628 MB.
+I moved the image to my /sgoinfre/Perso/ directory

 ### git installation